 The Access Resource Centre is committed to creating and maintaining physical, intellectual and social access to the University for students with disabilities.
 The mandate of the Access Resource Centre is to assist in reducing the physical, attitudinal and systemic barriers faced by students with disabilities.
-The Access Resource Centre is committed to providing access and reasonable accommodations for students so that such persons may be included in all aspects of the University experience.
+The Access Resource Centre is committed to providing access and reasonable accommodations for students so that all may be included in every aspect of the University experience.

 The Access Resource Centre (ARC) provides services for students with documented disabilities, including but not limited to:

 - Chronic health issues

 - Hearing and visual impairments

 - Learning disabilities and attention deficit/hyperactivity disorders